bbawuah/personal-blogpage/src/pages/the-playing-children.md

 You could say that the fences of the playground are placed out of safety measures.
 </br>
 </br>
-However, I believe that these fences have been placed to give direction and shape to the child.
+However, I believe that these fences have been placed to give direction to the children and to shape the children.
 </br>
 </br>
-In addition, an environment that these children haven’t been or have no knowledge of, They cannot label as a dangerous area.
+Also, an environment that these children haven’t been to or have no knowledge of cannot be labeled as a dangerous area.
 </br>
 </p>
 <h3>Conclusion</h3>